Shade-of-Singularity/Eclipse/README.md

 ```

 Completely moddable/overwritable services can use interfaces.
--# Interfaces require more maintenance, so you might choose to make them later - near the app/game release.
+(Interfaces require more maintenance, so you might choose to make them later - near the app/game release)
 ```C#
 public interface IScriptService : IService<IScriptService>
 {